-Mr. Bob Buhrmaster ’69, friend of the Lally School and member of its advisory council, and his wife Maureen, have given a gift that enables the Severino Center to offer small grants to help student-based ventures test the market feasibility of their business concepts.
+Mr. Bob Buhrmaster ’69, friend of the Lally School, and his wife Maureen, have given a gift that enables the Severino Center to offer small grants to help student-based ventures test the market feasibility of their business concepts.
 Grant amounts are $1,000-$2,000, and are determined by the Director of the Severino Center.

 - Student teams should send a letter of request to Severino Center Director at SCTE@rpi.edu, indicating how they plan to use the money to aid in their market learning.